Cognitive and Motor Neuroscience (MS / PhD) Overview

 Research Pillars

-In the skill acquisition pillar, we investigate the role of perceptual, cognitive, and motor processes critical for the various stages along the learning and memory timeline (e.g., initial encoding, sleep-related consolidation, long-term retention, expertise).
+We investigate the role of perceptual, cognitive, and motor processes critical for the various stages along the learning and memory timeline (e.g., initial encoding, sleep-related consolidation, long-term retention, expertise).
 Understanding how these processes interact has significant implications for the training and development of domain-specific expertise across professional domains.

-Neuromechanics and Motor Control
+Biomechanics and Neural Control

 Injury and Rehabilitation